-In order to ensure appropriate rooming, the DSL should sign off on the dorm list prior to the trip departure.
+In order to ensure appropriate rooming, the Houseparents or the DSL should be asked for advice on dorm allocations to minimise any anxiety for students and support the smooth running of the trip.

 Behaviour

 Clear expectations about behaviour should be set and a reminder that School rules still apply; no girls in boys' accommodation and vice-versa.
 Any concerns or issues about behaviour on the trip should be given to the Senior Staff On Call as soon as possible.